minio/docs/source/reference/minio-mc-admin/mc-admin-obd.rst

 .. start-mc-admin-obd-desc

-The :mc:`mc admin obd` command generates detailed diagnostics for the target MinIO deployment as a ``GZIP`` compressed ``JSON`` file.
-MinIO Support may request the output of :mc:`mc admin obd` as part of troubleshooting and diagnostics.
+The :mc-cmd:`mc admin obd` command generates detailed diagnostics for the target MinIO deployment as a ``GZIP`` compressed ``JSON`` file.
+MinIO Support may request the output of :mc-cmd:`mc admin obd` as part of troubleshooting and diagnostics.

 .. end-mc-admin-obd-desc

-:mc:`mc admin obd` names the file using the following pattern:
+:mc-cmd:`mc admin obd` names the file using the following pattern:

 .. code-block:: none

    alias-health_YYYYMMDDHHMMSS.json.gzip

-The ``alias`` is the :mc-cmd:`~mc admin obd TARGET` MinIO deployment from which :mc:`mc admin obd` returned the diagnostics.
+The ``alias`` is the :mc-cmd:`~mc admin obd TARGET` MinIO deployment from which :mc-cmd:`mc admin obd` returned the diagnostics.

-The :mc:`mc admin obd` output may contain sensitive information about your environment.
+The :mc-cmd:`mc admin obd` output may contain sensitive information about your environment.
 Exercise all possible precautions, such as redacting sensitive fields, prior to sharing the data on any public forum.